 Apple CEO Tim Cook has asked employees to return to the office three days a week starting early September, as the tech giant begins to reopen its headquarters and other offices globally.

-Cook said that most workers will be asked to come in to the office on Mondays, Tuesdays and Thursdays, with the option of working remotely on Wednesdays and Fridays.
+Cook said that most workers would be asked to come into the office on Mondays, Tuesdays, and Thursdays, with the option of working remotely on Wednesdays and Fridays.

-Apple teams that need to work in-person will join office for four-five days a week, The Verge reported on Wednesday.
+Apple teams that need to work in person will join the office for four to five days a week, The Verge reported on Wednesday.

 “For all that we’ve been able to achieve while many of us have been separated, the truth is that there has been something essential missing from this past year: each other,” Cook said in an email sent to employees.

 “Video conference calling has narrowed the distance between us, to be sure, but there are things it simply cannot replicate,” he added.

 Apple employees also have the chance to work remotely for up to two weeks a year, “to be closer to family and loved ones, find a change of scenery, manage unexpected travel, or a different reason all your own”.

 Cook also encouraged all employees to get vaccinated.